 No one tree remains in flower for more than a week, and there is no moment when all are blooming at once.
 Instead, different species and cultivars blossom in succession, allowing many opportunities to savor the season.

 Japanese Hill-and-Pond Garden*

 Flowering cherry varieties are located throughout this enclosed garden.
-Early in the cherry blossom season, the delicate weeping higan cherries (Prunus subhirtella 'Pendula') that border the pond offer a tranquil panorama.
+Early in the cherry blossom season, the delicate weeping higan cherries (Prunus pendula ‘Pendula Rosea’) that border the pond offer a tranquil panorama.
 These are some of the oldest trees in the collection and display great character with their knobby branches and thick trunks.

 More: Take a virtual stroll through the Japanese Hill-and-Pond Garden during cherry blossom season.

-Here you’ll also find a winter-blooming cultivar, P. sargentii ‘Fudan-Zakura’, which flowers intermittently during mild winters.
-Two of the collection’s sweetest-smelling trees, P. ‘Shirotae’ and P. serrulata ‘Taki-Noi’, are located near the viewing pavilion.
-A late flowering cultivar near the waterfall, P. serrulata ‘Ukon’, has unusual pale-green blossoms.
+Here you’ll also find a winter-blooming cultivar, P. ‘Fudan-zakura’, which flowers intermittently during mild winters.
+One of the collection’s sweetest-smelling trees, P. ‘Shirotae’, is located near the viewing pavilion.
+A late flowering cultivar near the waterfall, P. ‘Ukon’, has unusual pale-green blossoms.